Jane Austen: Steventon

-During this period of her life, Jane Austen attended church regularly, socialised with friends and neighbours, and read novels—often of her own composition—aloud to her family in the evenings.
+During this period of her life, Jane attended church regularly, socialised with friends and neighbours, and read novels—often of her own composition—aloud to her family in the evenings.
 Socialising with the neighbours often meant dancing, either impromptu in someone's home after supper or at the balls held regularly at the assembly rooms in the town hall.
 Her brother Henry later said that "Jane was fond of dancing, and excelled in it".

 Education

-In 1783, Austen and her sister Cassandra were sent to Oxford to be educated by Mrs Ann Cawley who took them to Southampton later that the year.
-That autumn both girls were sent home after catching typhus, from which Austen nearly nearly died.
-She was from then home educated, until she attended boarding school with her sister from early in 1785 at the Reading Abbey Girls' School, ruled by Mrs La Tournelle.
+In 1783 Austen and her sister Cassandra were sent to Oxford to be educated by Ann Cawley, who took them to Southampton later that year.
+That autumn both girls were sent home after catching typhus, of which Jane nearly died.
+She was from then home-educated, until she attended boarding school with her sister from early in 1785 at the Reading Abbey Girls' School, ruled by Mrs La Tournelle.
 The curriculum probably included French, spelling, needlework, dancing, music and drama.
 The sisters returned home before December 1786 because the school fees for the two girls were too high for the Austen family.
-After 1786, Austen "never again lived anywhere beyond the bounds of her immediate family environment".
+After 1786 Austen "never again lived anywhere beyond the bounds of her immediate family environment".

 Her education came from reading, guided by her father and brothers James and Henry.
 Irene Collins said that Austen "used some of the same school books as the boys".
 Austen apparently had unfettered access both to her father's library and that of a family friend, Warren Hastings.
 Together these collections amounted to a large and varied library.
 Her father was also tolerant of Austen's sometimes risqué experiments in writing, and provided both sisters with expensive paper and other materials for their writing and drawing.

 Private theatricals were an essential part of Austen's education.
 From her early childhood, the family and friends staged a series of plays in the rectory barn, including Richard Sheridan's The Rivals (1775) and David Garrick's Bon Ton.
 Austen's eldest brother James wrote the prologues and epilogues and she probably joined in these activities, first as a spectator and later as a participant.
 Most of the plays were comedies, which suggests how Austen's satirical gifts were cultivated.
-At the age of 12, she tried her own hand at dramatic writing; she wrote three short plays during her teenage years.
+At the age of 12 she tried her own hand at dramatic writing; she wrote three short plays during her teenage years.